Brianne Burgoon, M.Ed., ATR, RYT-200 President, TATA NASHVILLE, TN

 Rachel Murphy-Norman, ATR NASHVILLE, TN (See officer bio above)

-Heather Hayes NASHVILLE, TN (See officer bio above)
+Heather Hayes, ATR NASHVILLE, TN (See officer bio above)

 Catherine Harris, MA, ATR-BC NASHVILLE, TN